SaiSriVastav-Chilla/Sales-Customers-Dashboard/Sales & Customers Dashboard/readme.md

 This project features an interactive Tableau dashboard that delivers powerful insights into sales performance, customer behavior, and regional trends.
 Built to support data-driven decision-making, the dashboard empowers users to explore KPIs, identify growth opportunities, and monitor performance over time.

 **🚀 Project Overview**
-The dashboard consolidates key business metrics into two interactive views — Sales and Customer — enabling a holistic understanding of company performance.
+The dashboard consolidates key business metrics into two interactive views: Sales and Customer, enabling a holistic understanding of company performance.
 Users can filter by year, region, and product category to uncover actionable insights and patterns.

 **🧭 Key Features**